fweiss/mcu-gif/README.md

 Run to breakpoint: ``r``

-### SDL2 setup for Mac
-Download the dmg
-Copy the framework to the project root directory

-## Running the unit tests
-In the test directory, run ``make test``.

 ## CCSpec
 I think RSpec is a good model for writing tests.
 There has been some effort to provide this for C/C++.